 If running with a buggy you may wish to check with the run leader to the suitability of the terrain, session prior to the session

-Those runners who do not follow these guideline will not be allowed to run with the group
+Those runners who do not follow these guidelines will not be allowed to run with the group